This project show how to read IR remote signals using Arduino and for that we used TSOP1738 IR sensor.

 Conclusion:

-It can read any button from your TV or remote and make Arduino act.
+To conclude, this Simple Arduino IR Remote Control Decoder Circuit is simple but smart, it can read any button from your TV or remote and make Arduino act.

-With this our Arduino can see remote signals and control things like magic!
+Furthermore, easy to build, easy to use and fun to learn electronics and also with this our Arduino can see remote signals and control things like magic!